-In a 56-page study uploaded to the Tesla Motors website, Musk details his plans for the Hyperloop: low-pressure steel tubes that transport people in pod capsules, which are supported on cushions of air that use pressurized air and aerodynamic lift.
-To put it in the most basic terms, Musk compares the system, in theory, to the pneumatic tubes used by banks in drive-throughs before the days of ATMs.
-The hypothesized Hyperloop works on very different low-friction technology, which Musk even believes could work using Tesla's state-of-the-art Model S battery pack.
+In Musk's 56-page study uploaded to the Tesla Motors website, the Hyperloop was described as a system of low-pressure steel tubes that transport people in pod capsules, which are supported on cushions of air that use pressurized air and aerodynamic lift.
+To put it in the most basic terms, Musk compared the system, in theory, to the pneumatic tubes used by banks in drive-throughs before the days of ATMs.

 While much still has to be done in propelling this project forward, the developers made these updates public hoping to get feedback from people who would consider taking the Hyperloop.
 What would the Hyperloop need to entice you to travel on it rather than an airplane?